renoki-co/befriended/README.md

 [![License](https://poser.pugx.org/rennokki/befriended/license)](https://packagist.org/packages/rennokki/befriended)

 # Laravel Befriended

 Eloquent Befriended brings social media-like features like following, blocking and filtering content based on following or blocked models.
-Laravel Befriended comes with scopes that manage filtering content that gives you easy control better what your user can see and cannot see.

-# Switching from 1.1.x to 1.2.x
-The main difference is that the traits that are responsible for filtering content got a better eloquent capability.

-Make sure you replace the following traits:
-* `Rennokki\Befriended\Scopes\CanFilterFollowingModels`
-* `Rennokki\Befriended\Scopes\CanFilterUnfollowedModels`
-* `Rennokki\Befriended\Scopes\CanFilterBlockedModels`
-* `Rennokki\Befriended\Scopes\CanFilterUnlikedModels`

-with the following ones that are paired by the action they filter:
-* `Rennokki\Befriended\Scopes\FollowFilterable`
-* `Rennokki\Befriended\Scopes\BlockFilterable`
-* `Rennokki\Befriended\Scopes\LikeFilterable`

 # Installation

 Install the package:

 ```bash
 $ composer require rennokki/befriended
 ```

 If your Laravel version does not support package discovery, add this line in the `providers` array in your `config/app.php` file:

 ```php
 Rennokki\Befriended\BefriendedServiceProvider::class,
 ```

 Publish the config file & migration files:

 ```bash
 $ php artisan vendor:publish
 ```

 Migrate the database:

 ```bash
 $ php artisan migrate
 ```

 # Example

 The power of example is better here.
 This package allows you simply to assign followers, blockings or likes without too much effort.
 What makes the package powerful is that you can filter queries using scopes out-of-the-box.

 ```php
 $alice = User::where('name', 'Alice')->first();
 $bob = User::where('name', 'Bob')->first();